duff2013/Snooze/README.md

 ```

 Current Divers:
 1. touch     - Using the Kinetis touch module to wake your Teensy.
+(Teensy 3.5 does not have Touch)
 2. digital   - Wake your Teensy with a RISING or FALLING event on a certain pin.
 3. timer     - Use the Low Power timer in milliseconds to wake your Teensy,
 4. alarm     - Use the RTC clock to wake your Teensy.